jeremyikwuje/blog/content/posts/python.md

 python
 ```

-> If you are using Git bash as your Terminal, the command is `python -i`.
-> This will output the Python console.
+This will output the Python console.

 ```
 Python 3.10.5 (tags/v3.10.5:f377153, Jun  6 2022, 16:14:13